 17 years have passed and there have been a lot of changes and developments for China’s trade and commerce since they joined the WTO.
 Since China is a major player in the world of commerce, these developments, in one way or another, greatly affected countries involved and business relations then eventually, economy worldwide.
 Here are a few significant trade developments you need to know of.

 Texas: China’s 4th Largest Trading Partner

 Texas economy is 14th largest in the world with a GDP of US$1.4 trillion; a number larger than Spain and Mexico.
 Texas has led the US in exports for 16 straight years, exporting US$289 billion.
 The trade relationship between Texas and China is greatly important: Exports to China exceeded US$16 billion last year which makes it larger than all other countries except Mexico, Canada and Brazil.
 Imports from China to Texas also broke records for last year which is more or less US$60 billion in 2017.
-Texas is best known to dominate in six significant industries namely: petrochemicals, energy, high tech manufacturing, biotech, IT and aerospace.
+Texas is best known to dominate in six significant industries namely: petrochemicals, energy, electronics manufacturing, biotech, IT and aerospace.

 Texas produces 40 percent of the U.S.’s production capacity; nearly 28% exports to China are in the petrochemical industry.
 Even better, China removed most restrictions to foreign investment in the chemical industry with the release of the Catalogue for the Guidance of Foreign Investment.

 A new opportunity exists for investors in China as the country recently moved the construction of power grids from restricted to encouraged.
 However, the controlling shareholder would have to be Chinese (which could actually be an IP transfer).